COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis

 \subsection{Ablation Studies}

-The ablation studies are conducted to explore the effectiveness of the MASTER model in finetuning LLMs.
+As shown in Table~\ref{tab:Analysis 1}, we conduct ablation studies to evaluate the effectiveness of various SFT strategies, including Vanilla SFT, COAST (Answer), COAST (CoT), and NeuDebugger.
+Additionally, the impact of data quantity on the performance of the NeuDebugger strategy across different LLMs is further discussed in the Appendix~\ref{app:data_quantity}.

-We compare different SFT strategies, including Vanilla SFT, MASTER (Answer), MASTER (CoT), and NeuDebugger.
-The Vanilla SFT strategy gathers high-quality SFT data from UltraInteract~\cite{yuan2024advancing}, InstructCoder~\cite{hu2023instructcoder}, and RepairLlama~\cite{repairllama2023} for fine-tuning large language models (LLMs).
-Then, we use the MASTER framework to construct the SFT data and explore three different SFT strategies: MASTER (Answer), MASTER (CoT), and NeuDebugger.
-MASTER (Answer) indicates that we remove the Code Teacher in MASTER and ask LLMs to directly give the correct choice during SFT.
-MASTER (CoT) asks the Code Student to mimic the thought of problem solving of the Code Teacher.
-The NeuDebugger method combines the SFT strategies from both MASTER (Answer) and MASTER (CoT) by mixing the datasets from both SFT strategies for finetuning backbone models, except for the code repair data of MASTER (CoT).
+The Vanilla SFT strategy collects SFT data from UltraInteract~\cite{yuan2024advancing}, InstructCoder~\cite{hu2023instructcoder}, and RepairLlama~\cite{repairllama2023} to finetune LLMs.
+The COAST framework generates SFT data through multi-agent interactions and we conduct three different SFT strategies to show the effectiveness of different agents, including COAST (Answer), COAST (CoT), and NeuDebugger.
+Specifically, the COAST (Answer) model removes \texttt{Code Teacher} from COAST and directly takes correct answers as outputs for the synthesized data.
+COAST (CoT) asks the \texttt{Code Teacher} to generate reasoning process (thoughts) for problem-solving as the output.
+The NeuDebugger strategy combines both COAST (Answer) and COAST (CoT) strategies by merging training data from both strategies to finetune the \texttt{Code Learner}.
+Specifically, the data for the BUG Localization, BUG Identification, and Code Recognition tasks is sourced from COAST (CoT) strategy, while the Code Repair data come from COAST (Answer) strategy.